Eddie Guerrero: Final storylines (2004–2005)

 At the end of the May 5 episode of SmackDown!, he saved Mysterio from an attack by Chavo and MNM, before attacking Mysterio, leaving him bruised and bloody after suplexing him onto a set of steel steps, turning heel in the process.
 Guerrero then adopted a new, brooding gimmick.
 During this time, he also stopped driving his low-riders down the ring and walked to the ring slowly with a frown on his face, gained a new theme which was a darker remix of "Lie, Cheat, And Steal" and started using his other finishing move, the Lasso from El Paso, more often.
-At Judgment Day, Guerrero lost to Mysterio by disqualification after hitting Mysterio with a chair.
+At Judgment Day on May 22, Guerrero lost to Mysterio by disqualification after hitting Mysterio with a chair.

 On the June 30 episode of SmackDown!, Guerrero threatened to reveal a secret about Mysterio and his son Dominik.
 The storyline grew to involve the families of both men, with both sides pleading for Guerrero not to reveal the secret.
-Mysterio defeated Guerrero again at The Great American Bash, a match with a stipulation that if Guerrero lost, he would not tell the secret.
+Mysterio defeated Guerrero again at The Great American Bash on July 24, a match with a stipulation that if Guerrero lost, he would not tell the secret.
 Yet Guerrero revealed the secret anyway on the following episode of SmackDown! – telling Dominik and the audience that Guerrero was his real father.
 In the following weeks, Guerrero revealed the details of the secret in a series of what he called "Eddie's Bedtime Stories".
 During that time he now had a dark comical gimmick.
 He claimed that he had a child out of wedlock (Dominik) while his marriage was going through hard times.
 He claimed he then allowed Mysterio and his wife, who were "having trouble conceiving", to adopt the child as their own.
-At SummerSlam, Guerrero lost a ladder match over Dominik's custody to Mysterio.
+At SummerSlam on August 21, Guerrero lost a ladder match over Dominik's custody to Mysterio.
 On the September 9 episode of SmackDown!, their feud ended when Guerrero defeated Mysterio in a steel cage match.